sy77777en/video_annotation_folk/labels_markdown/cam_motion/arc_crane_movement/crane_up/index.md

 - Does the camera elevate while maintaining an circular path?

-- Is the camera executing an upward crane motion?

 - Does the camera rise in a smooth arcing movement?

 </details>

 <details>
 <summary><h4> Alternative Question</h4></summary>

+- Is the camera performing a crane up movement?

+- Is the camera executing an upward crane motion?

 - Is the camera lifting while maintaining focus on the subject?